Last updated : 22/11/2022

 Make sure to specify that you aren’t willing to hike Mount Elbrus, and tell the places you wish to go to.
 If you only vaguely write down the districts (районы), they might reject your application thinking that it includes the Elbrus, as said above, your tour guide is supposed to apply for you.

-Click to view my complete border zone permit guide
+Click to view my detailed border zone permit guide

 Police posts on the roads : There is a big check post between North Ossetia and Kabardino – Balkaria where everyone seems to register.
 Both ways.
 Coming from Pyatigorsk you are basically entering the “unstable” part of the North Caucasus.
 Just register like everyone else.
 They can also shut the roads between the republics for security purpose.